bootstrap-vue/bootstrap-vue/docs/markdown/reference/theming/README.md

 While BootstrapVue uses Bootstrap's CSS, certain features of BootstrapVue uses custom CSS (i.e. stacked tables, etc).
 Our custom CSS relies on variables defined the Bootstrap v4.x SCSS.
 The `bootstrap-vue/dist/bootstrap-vue.css` is compiled using the default Bootstrap v4.x variables.
 By using the BootstrapVue source SCSS, you can have your variable overrides (such as breakpoints, theme colors, etc) adjust the custom BootstrapVue css generation.

 ## SASS variable defaults

-Every Sass variable in Bootstrap v4 includes the `!default` flag allowing you to override the variable’s default value in your own Sass without modifying Bootstrap and BootstrapVue’s source SCSS code.
+Every Sass variable in Bootstrap v4 includes the `!default` flag allowing you to override the variable’s default value in your own Sass without modifying Bootstrap and BootstrapVue's source SCSS code.
 Copy and paste variables as needed, modify their values, and remove the `!default` flag.
 If a variable has already been assigned, then it won’t be re-assigned by the default values in Bootstrap and BootstrapVue.

 You will find the complete list of Bootstrap’s variables in `bootstrap/scss/_variables.scss`.
 Some variables are set to `null`, these variables don’t output the property unless they are overridden in